Belloy-Lab/AD_SexBiased_Genomics_Proteomics/03_xQTL_coloc/02_Run_xQTL.md

 **AD Sex-Biased Genomics & Proteomics**

-## xQTL Colocalization Analysis Overview
+## xQTL Colocalization Analysis

-This repository contains scripts to perform colocalization (Coloc) analysis using AD sex strat GWAS datasets across 169 xQTL datasets (including eQTL, pQTL, sQTL, mQTL, caQTL, and haQTL).
-The analysis supports both ABF and SUSiE methods.
+---

 ### 1. Job Submission Scripts
 The analysis is initiated by submitting jobs via the Bash scripts located in the folder: